List of National Rugby League golden point games

-As of 14 September 2025, 175 golden point games have been played, with 19 remaining a draw after the ten minutes of golden point extra-time.
-Daly Cherry-Evans has scored the winning points on seven occasions, more than anyone in the NRL, with Johnathan Thurston, Valentine Holmes, Jamayne Isaako, Shaun Johnson, and Nathan Cleary all behind him on four.
-The North Queensland Cowboys have played the most golden point games with 27 in total, while of the teams that have been in the competition since the implementation of golden point, the Sydney Roosters have played the least with 14.
-The Canterbury-Bankstown Bulldogs are the most successful team under the format, having won 12 of their 16 golden point matches (including a draw), whilst the Wests Tigers are the worst, having lost 15 of their 21 matches.
+As of 12 July 2026, 182 golden point games have been played, with 19 remaining a draw after the ten minutes of golden point extra-time.
+Daly Cherry-Evans has scored the winning points on seven occasions, more than anyone in the NRL, while Nathan Cleary has scored the winning points on five occasions, followed by Johnathan Thurston, Valentine Holmes, Jamayne Isaako, and Shaun Johnson all behind on four.
+The Penrith Panthers and North Queensland Cowboys have played the most golden point games with 29, while the Dolphins have played the least with six since entering the competition in 2023.
+The Canterbury-Bankstown Bulldogs are the most successful team under the format, having won 14 of their 18 golden point matches (including a draw), whilst the Newcastle Knights are the worst, having won just four of their 20 matches.
 The St. George Illawarra Dragons were the final club to win their first golden point match, after five previous failed attempts.
-The New Zealand Warriors have all featured in the most drawn matches with five.
+The New Zealand Warriors have featured in the most drawn matches with five.

 The two teams that have met each other the most times in golden point games are the Penrith Panthers and the North Queensland Cowboys, with a total of five match-ups.
 Four of the games were played in Townsville while only one was played in Penrith.
 The results are evenly spread, each team winning two games and their most recent game resulting in a draw.

 The first golden point game in a grand final occurred in 2015, between the Brisbane Broncos and the North Queensland Cowboys, which was won 17–16 by the Cowboys after a Johnathan Thurston field goal sealed the win and a first premiership title for the Cowboys.